graphql/graphql-over-http/README.md

 If the server successfully executed parts of the operation and returns a well-formed response that contains the key `data`, the status code MUST be `200` (OK).

+If the response is not a well-formed GraphQL response, the server MUST NOT respond with a status code of `200`.
 If an error happens before execution of the GraphQL operation, the server MAY respond with a status code other than `200`.

-If the response is not a well-formed GraphQL response, the server MUST NOT respond with a status code of `200`.
+The server MUST respond with status code `400` in case of an error in the [validation phase](http://spec.graphql.org/June2018/#sec-Validation).

-The server SHOULD respond with the appropriate status code, e.g. `401` (Unauthorized) or `500` (Internal Server Error).
+The server SHOULD respond with the appropriate status code depending on the concrete error condition, for example `401` (Unauthorized) or `500` (Internal Server Error).

-It is recommended to use the same error codes as the [reference implementation](https://github.com/graphql/express-graphql).
+It is RECOMMENDED to use the same error codes as the [reference implementation](https://github.com/graphql/express-graphql).